130 – Biobanking

 This two-day course will show you how to configure and operate the LabVantage Biobanking module.
 It begins with instruction on the basic security concepts that are the foundation of LabVantage’s Biobanking solution.
 You will learn how to create master data, controlled vocabulary, storage locations and more.
 Options are presented for using advanced storage and logistics (ASL), kits, protocol, and ad-hoc queries.
 Scripted hands-on exercises provide working examples of how samples can be allocated for a study, accessioned with required information, tracked as an aliquot and inventoried.

-The BioBanking module offered by LabVantage is an extension of the core LIMS software.
+The Biobanking module offered by LabVantage is an extension of the core LIMS software.
 Topics presented will be of interest to end users and administrators alike.
-Administration of the BioBanking module is the primary focus of the first day.
+Administration of the Biobanking module is the primary focus of the first day.
 Day two will show how to perform laboratory operations executed by the end users.
-Those who wish to administer the BioBanking solution should complete the 121-Administration course first, or 101-End User (or a subset), or have at least 1 month of working experience with LabVantage.
+Those who are responsible for administration of the Biobanking solution should complete the 121-Administration course or 101-End User for a full understanding of the features available in addition to this module.

-- Introduction: In what ways does the BioBanking module extend core LabVantage?
+- Introduction: In what ways does the Biobanking module extend core LabVantage?
 How do does this change the way I work with LabVantage?
-What is a Custodial Domain and how does that affect me?
-Establishing user security for BioBanking.
+What is a Custodial Department and how does that affect me?
+Establishing user security for Biobanking.

 - Controlled Vocabulary: What is an ontology?
 How do we make sure everyone in our laboratory is accessioning or cataloging the samples using the same language including clinical diagnosis, microscopic diagnosis, tissue types, organs, metastasis, and species?